moroshko/beepy/README.md

 - Import existing data
 - Write helper function to ensure that the email is a string: const { email } = searchParams ?? {};

+## Known Issues

+- To run drizzle studio, `pg` must be installed as dev dependency.
+See [this issue](https://github.com/drizzle-team/drizzle-orm/issues/842#issuecomment-1646073742).